SomeWeekendReading/someweekendreading.github.io/quotes.md

 "Logic is not necessarily an instrument for finding truth; on the contrary, truth is necessarily an instrument for using logic." &mdash; [G. K. Chesterton](https://en.wikipedia.org/wiki/G._K._Chesterton)

-"The fact that $2 + 2 = 2 \times 2 = 2^2$ has caused more confusion in theoretial physics than any other fact." &mdash; [Jeffrey Goldstone](https://en.wikipedia.org/wiki/Jeffrey_Goldstone), an offhand remark in a physics lecture at MIT
+"The fact that $2 + 2 = 2 \times 2 = 2^2$ has caused more confusion in theoretial physics than any other fact." &mdash; [Jeffrey Goldstone](https://en.wikipedia.org/wiki/Jeffrey_Goldstone), an offhand remark in a physics lecture at MIT, from memory sometime in the early 1980s

 "The first rule of [Dunning-Kruger](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect) Club is you don't know you're in Dunning-Kruger Club."  &mdash; Dan Geravoin, [Twitter 2022-Mar-14](https://twitter.com/geravoin/status/1503444857183895553), in reference to [_Fight Club_](https://en.wikipedia.org/wiki/Fight_Club).
 To which I can only add: this makes Dunning-Kruger Club the _opposite_ of a secret society: the members don't know they're members, but everybody _else_ does.